sahilofficial671/laravel-boilerplate/README.md

 # Laravel Boilerplate
-Simple laravel essentials to kik :rocket: your new project.
+Simple laravel essentials to kik start your new project. :rocket:

 ### Features